-Student Union Sub-Organizations
+• Student Union Sub-Organizations

-There are a variety of sub-organizations and clubs representing social, academic, political, religious, athletic, and community interests.
-Examples include the Business Society, the Sociology/Anthropology Society, and the Music Society.
-There is an official sub-organization policy determined by the UPEI SU Council.
+There are a variety of societies and clubs representing social, academic, political, religious, athletic and community interests.
+All registered societies and clubs can be found online through the Student Union website (upeisu.ca).
+There is an official suborganization policy by the UPEI SU Council.
 All students are invited to join existing clubs or to form new ones.